 Once vaporizer pens are legal in Canada, Campbell plans to have Dosist sell its products through retailers such as Hiku Brands Co.
 Ltd. (CSE:HIKU), which operates Tokyo Smoke-branded storefronts.

-B.C. is one of five provinces that will allow private cannabis stores to operate, and is not setting any limit on the number of retail stores – unlike Saskatchewan, for example, which has capped the number at 51.
+B.C. is one of five provinces that will allow private cannabis stores to operate, and is not setting any limit on the total number of retail stores – unlike Saskatchewan, for example, which has capped the number at 51.
+Individual entrepreneurs will only be allowed to operate a maximum of eight stores.

 The province will require that the store owner be licensed both provincially and municipally for each location.